EricCJoyce/Neuron-Java/README.md

 ### [jblas](http://jblas.org/)

-BLAS is a Fortran library of expertly optimized linear algebraic functions. jBLAS is Dr. Mikio Braun's adaptation of this powerful library to Java.
-Neuron-Java uses jBLAS to do matrix-matrix and matrix-vector multiplication as quickly as possible.
-Why depend on jBLAS rather than write these routines myself?
+BLAS is a Fortran library of expertly optimized linear algebraic functions. jblas is Dr. Mikio Braun's adaptation of this powerful library to Java.
+Neuron-Java uses jblas to do matrix-matrix and matrix-vector multiplication as quickly as possible.
+Why depend on jblas rather than write these routines myself?
 Because the underlying BLAS is the bedrock of linear algebraic operations.
 As [Dr. Shusen Wang](http://wangshusen.github.io/) says, "Do not try to write and optimize these operations yourself.
 There are just... too many tricks."

-For you to use the Neuron-Java library, you'll need to download the jBLAS JAR and install jBLAS.
-The following steps successfully installed jBLAS version 1.2.4 on Ubuntu 18.04.
+For you to use the Neuron-Java library, you'll need to download the jblas JAR and install jblas.
+The following steps successfully installed jblas version 1.2.4 on Ubuntu 18.04.

-You will need the jBLAS Java archive file.
+You will need the jblas Java archive file.
 Download it via the command line as follows, but take note of where you download this file; you will need to refer to it explicitly when compiling and running.
 ```
 wget http://jblas.org/jars/jblas-1.2.4.jar
 ```